 Oh yeah, and I needed to continue the character development of my three heroes.
 Whew.

-But at nearly midnight, I had arrived at the end.
-My characters had arrived, they had walked through the lands of their new setting and they were suitably impressed and on-guard.
+But at nearly midnight, I had reached the end.
+My characters had arrived, and having walked through the lands of their new setting, they were suitably impressed and on-guard.
 As I typed, my eyes traveled down the screen to see the start of Chapter 15.
 They moved back up and registered the closing paragraph, which was mostly polished.
 Then I read the thing that derailed my evening: